andre-cloud/ensemble_analyzer/docs/source/user_guide/workflow.md

 # Analysis Workflow

-This guide details the internal workflow of **Ensemble Analyzer**, illustrating how data flows from the initial input through the refinement pipeline to the final property generation.
+This guide details the **internal workflow** of **Ensemble Analyzer**, illustrating how data flow from the initial input through the refinement pipeline to the final property generation.

 ## 1. Input & Initialization